mauropelucchi/machine-learning-course/README.md

 If you want to contribute to this repository (please do!!!), send me a pull request and an email (mauro.pelucchi @ gmail.com).
 Since I want these documents to be useful in the long run, please submit high quality materials or distintive researchs.

+For any info please don't exit to contact me at mauro.pelucchi@gmail.com

 # Topic list
 - [Recommending Music and the Audioscrobbler Data Set](https://github.com/mauropelucchi/machine-learning-course/blob/master/collaborative-filtering/recommending_music.scala)